DevExpress/devextreme-documentation/concepts/05 UI Components/Lookup/00 Getting Started with Lookup/30 Enable Pagination.md

 2. Use the DataSource's [pageSize](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#pageSize) property to specify the number of visible items on one page.
 If you group data (see the topic before), the page size specifies the number of groups.

 Lookup renders the next page when users scroll the drop-down list down to the bottom or when they click the "Next" button.
-To specify the desired behavior, set the Lookup's [pageLoadMode](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#pageLoadMode) property to "nextButton".
+To specify the desired behavior, set the Lookup's [pageLoadMode](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#pageLoadMode) property to *"nextButton"*.
 Additionally, you can specify the [nextButtonText](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#nextButtonText) property if you want to rename the "Next" button.

 ---
 ##### jQuery